Practical Example

 $ npx ts-node src/index.ts

-# npx tsc && node dist/index.js is also valid
+# npx tsc && node dist/index.js is also valid2

 Testing the Route